Migrate your app

 Anchor to Deprecated: Checkout API error handlingDeprecated: Checkout API error handling

-In the Checkout API, to handle errors you requested checkoutUserErrors
+In the Checkout API, to handle errors you requested checkoutUserErrors:

 Errors